microsoft/CNTK/Documentation/Documents/Configuration Files.md

 -   The parameters (if any) to the node are evaluated in the first two passes, and in the second pass are assigned as inputs to the computation nodes.

--   In the second pass optional parameters are also processed.
+-   In the second pass, optional parameters are also processed.
 The “tag” optional parameter must be processed to identify features, labels, etc.

 -   “dotNames” are currently handled separately, whenever one is referenced the baseName of the parent is added as a prefix to the current scoped name and looked up directly in the computational network.